gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy covered Sindy's mouth with her paw as the cargo bot appeared at the top of the slope.
-"Don't move!" she hissed at the goats.
+"Don't move!" she hissed.

 The cargo bot's square head pivoted from side to side as it searched for them.
 Maddy held her breath.
-Could it keep its balance on the loose gravel?
+It was the biggest bot she'd ever seen.
-Maybe if it came after them it would topple over.
+Maybe if it came after them
+it would get stuck in the mud and they could escape.

 *And then we'd only have all the other bots to deal with,* she finished in her head.